- Academics & Programs

 - News & Events

-Our second information session of 2017 will take place on Thursday, February 2.
+Discover the School of Education in 2017!
+Our third information session of the year will take place on Thursday, March 2 from 6:00-7:30 p.m.
 This is a great opportunity to visit campus, meet with representatives from the School of Education, and learn more about how our graduate programs can meet your professional needs.
-If you are interested in obtaining your first teaching license through an Alternative Licensure program or in Special Education, or want to add a new endorsement to your current Professional Educator License, this would be a great opportunity to learn about our programs.
+If you are interested in obtaining your first teaching license through an Alternative Licensure program or in Special Education, or want to add a new endorsement to your current Professional Educator License, this would be a great opportunity to learn abo

 On Wednesday, November 9, over 20 teachers, students, administrators, and librarians joined faculty, staff, and current students from the School of Education’s Technology Specialist program for its very first Technology for Educators Coding Camp event.
 Designed to offer teachers practical strategies for integrating coding and technology into learning environments, candidates received 1.5 hours of professional development as they worked throu